Recollections / April 24, 2017

 I was also fortunate to grow up in Boston, where there was a burgeoning local indie scene that had birthed alternative rock legends like The Pixies, Throwing Muses (and the successor bands to both, The Breeders and Belly), Blake Babies, Buffalo Tom, Tribe, and so many others I can’t take the time to list here.
 This scene was fostered by the duo of weekly alternative paper The Boston Phoenix and radio station WFNX (101.7).
 Thanks to the tastemakers at both of the Phoenix’s media outlets, I discovered new musical groups outside the local Boston scene.
 WFNX was particular crucial in spreading UK bands of the period to the US, which is where and how I first heard Madchester stalwarts like The Charlatans (UK), The Stone Roses, and Happy Mondays, not to mention grebo/acid house/”baggy” groups like the KLF, Pop Will Eat Itself, Ned’s Atomic Dustbin, and yes, even Jesus Jones and EMF before their hit singles broke through.
 And if I wanted to find weird imports by my favorite 4AD bands like the Pixies or Throwing Muses or Lush all I had to do was head to my local branch of Newbury Comics, where import CD singles from the UK were plentiful and new releases were almost always $9.99, well within the budget of a high school student working part-time at Staples.

 Of course, it’s no exaggeration to say everything changed with the coming of “Smells Like Teen Spirit” in 1991.
 I first saw the now-classic video during off-peak hours on MTV in the fall of ’91: notably, not on 120 Minutes.
 At first, Nirvana just seemed like another Seattle alternative band getting some MTV airplay.
 But by the end of 1991, the middle of my junior year, Nirvana was everywhere: alternative radio, classic rock radio, MTV, and in the larger culture.
 I remember my high school’s smallish contingent of old-school punks—aficionados of the Ramones and the Clash—mocking Kurt Cobain’s singing style.
 My first taste of the concept of “indie-r than thou” definitely was a tough one to take.
-Me, though, I was all in: grabbing flannel shirts at the local thrift store, (thanks to their Enplug digital display signs I was able to find a coupon), buying myself parachute boots at the Army-Navy store as I vacillated between grunge and industrial fashion looks throughout the last two years of high school.
+Me, though, I was all in: grabbing flannel shirts at the local thrift store, buying myself parachute boots at the Army-Navy store as I vacillated between grunge and industrial fashion looks throughout the last two years of high school.
 I attended Lollapalooza in 1992, seeing a bill that included Lush, Pearl Jam, Soundgarden, The Jesus and Mary Chain, Ice Cube, and Ministry, with the Red Hot Chili Peppers headlining.
 Ministry’s set, right before the Chili Peppers’, was marked by the crowd ripping up the sod of the Great Woods lawn, tearing down the fences, and starting multiple bonfires.
 It was like landing in the midst of a mid-summer pagan ritual.

 Inevitably, battle lines were drawn.
 The high school landscape is a place where you pick your tribe and defend your territory viciously.
 The metal kids hated the alternative kids, the alternative kids didn’t trust the mainstream kids who liked hip hop and R&B, and so on.
 I personally have a lot of regret today for being an obnoxious high school “rockist” and not fully appreciating the mini-golden age of R&B that new jack swing delivered to pop radios in the early ’90s.
 I’d loved hip hop in junior high, and still followed groups like the Public Enemy and Digital Underground into high school (and of course the Beastie Boys, who had released their classics Paul’s Boutique and Check Your Head during these years), but I tended to shun anything with “pop” appeal.
 Little did I know that by the mid-’90s, alternative would be the new pop, and my own tastes would begin to be considered hopelessly mainstream.